Automated savings tools can help you save more money and build a bigger bank balance. But which tool is best for you will depend on your situation.

-Scotiabank offers a round up program called Bank the Rest.
+Scotiabank has offered a round up program called Bank the Rest.
 If you opt in to Bank the Rest, you can preset whether you want to round up your debit purchases to the nearest $1.00 or $5.00.
 The difference is automatically transferred to your savings.

-TD Canada Trust offers a similar program, Simply Save, where you choose an amount between $0.50 and $5.00 that will be automatically transferred to your savings with every debit transaction or ATM withdrawal.
+TD Canada Trust has offered a similar program, Simply Save, where you choose an amount between $0.50 and $5.00 that will be automatically transferred to your savings with every debit transaction or ATM withdrawal.

 Automatic savings apps